zlatozar/etudes/ComputerSimulation/Readme.md

+## Statement of the Theme

+Write a simulator for the EC-1 computer.
+Input for the simulator should be an absolute load file and the input stream for the simulated program.
+The basic output should be the output stream from the program.
+In addition to the simulator, write at least two programs for the EC-1 to test the simulator's correctness.
+Of course, you will have to hand-assemble these programs into absolute load file format.

+Besides the basic output, your simulator should be able to trace and dump the simulated program.
+The trace should show the instruction broken down, the effective address calculation, and the operands and results in both their natural and hexadecimal formats.
+A dump should include the memory printed (perhaps under option control) in hexadecimal, instruction mnemonics, integer, real, and character formats.
+Repetitious groups of data should be printed only once with a note of the repetition.
+Control of the trace and dump may go directly to the simulator, perhaps via a console, or may be driven by supervisor calls during execution.

 ## EC-1 computer

 ```EC-1``` is simpler than many hardware computers, but this aspect allows more attention to be paid to the